310mc/https-310mc.github.io-tl/source/_posts/submarine/nirai_kanai.md

 {% bubble Chiaki %}
 That’s so complicated… But I guess that’s just how guys are…

 Anyway, it’s true that it’s a bad look for me to be on the phone while working.
-I've told you everything you need to know, so let's end the call here.
+I’ve told you everything you need to know, so let’s end the call here.

 Mhm, mhm… I don’t know where you are nor what you’re doing right now, but I wish you the best of luck.
 We’re always cheering for you!

-Yeah, we'll also do our best in our silly little “Ryuseitai VS Akatsuki” fishing showdown~♪
+Yeah, we’ll also do our best in our silly little “Ryuseitai VS Akatsuki” fishing showdown~♪

 Huh?
 “Why’re you guys partaking in a dumb showdown like that”?
-I think it's nice and peaceful, though!
+I think it’s nice and peaceful, though!

 And that means — we ended up with this decision *because* everyone preferred peace over war.
 {% endbubble %}